OpenMS/pyopenms-docs/docs/source/build_from_source.rst

     make pyopenms

 Build pyOpenMS (now there should be pyOpenMS specific build targets).
-Afterwards, test that all wen well by running the tests:
+Afterwards, test that all went well by running the tests:

 .. code-block:: bash